ePages-de/epages-devportal/_posts/2019/2019-02-05-css-can-do-that-color-manipulation-for-the-fearless.md

 ```

 Unfortunately, no browser has implemented this proposal yet 😢.
-So are we left with adding some custom color modification functions to our CSS-in-JS solution?
+So are we left with adding some custom color modification functions to our CSS-in-JS solution and calculate the results in JS at runtime?
 (Ok, I'm stopping it 🤡)

 ## Custom properties + calc() = 🚀